 Install phpMyAdmin on Ubuntu 16.04

-phpMyAdmin is one of the most popular and widely used web-based database management tools.
+Installing phpMyAdmin on an Ubuntu 16.04 is an easy task if you carefully follow the steps bellow. phpMyAdmin is one of the most popular and widely used web-based database management tools.
 It a free and open source PHP application that allows the users to manage single or multiple SQL database servers locally or on a remote server using a web browser (GUI). phpMyAdmin is very handy and useful.
 We can easily create, rename, delete and edit databases, tables or fields, execute SQL commands, import and export tables, create and modify users, etc., all via an easy-to-use GUI.
+To install phpMyAdmin on Ubuntu, follow the steps bellow.

 Login to your Ubuntu 16.04 VPS via SSH as user root